‘Constant battle’ over rogue crisis pregnancy agencies

-The HSE is involved in a “constant battle” against rogue crisis pregnancy agencies, the Oireachtas committee examining the Eighth Amendment has heard.
+The HSE is involved in a “constant battle” against rogue crisis pregnancy agencies, the Oireachtas committee examining the Eighth Amendment has heard, writes Elaine Loughlin.

 State-funded services are having to pump significant finances into countering “disingenuous” and rogue agencies who are “targeting” women online.